Flame arresters for Petrol Stations:

 Flame Arresters for Petrol and Diesel Fuels Containing Ethanol:

-Worldwide the blending of petrol and diesel fuels with ethanol is common.
+Worldwide the blending of petrol and diesel fuels with ethanol is in common.

 Petrol Ethanol Blends e.g. E85, E90 or ED95